NativeScript/docs-v7/docs/code-sharing/creating-a-new-project.md

 ng new -c=@nativescript/schematics project-name --shared
 ```

+> **NOTE**: If the above command doesn't work, check that you don't have an invalid configuration file in your home directory (`/home/user-name/.angular.json`).
+Please delete the file and run the command again.

 ## Styling

 By default, the project will be generated with **CSS** as the default format for styling, with the following style files: